inklabsfoundation/inkchain/docs/getting-started.md

 ## Development Environment

-This folder contains the files which are used for bootstrapping the Inklabsfoundation Inkchain development environment. and so far, we recommend using ubuntu 16.04.
+This folder contains the files which are used for bootstrapping the INK Consortium chain development environment.
+And so far, we recommend using ubuntu 16.04.

-We provide a [env setup script](./setup-env.sh) to config your environment.
+We provide an [env setup script](../devops/setup-env.sh) to config your environment.

 ### Clone code